-Many times we hear that mobile homes are not as sturdy as single family homes and when a hurricane comes the owner of the mobile home as well kiss it goodbye as it will fly away in the wind.
+Many times we hear that mobile homes are not as sturdy as single-family homes and when a hurricane comes the owner of the mobile home will kiss it goodbye as it will fly away in the wind.

 But is that really true or is that a myth that has been told over and over?

-Mobile homes are actually much more storm resistant then most people give them credit for and we at The Mobile Home Dealer see just how well they hold up throughout storms each and every year.
+Mobile homes are actually much more storm-resistant than most people give them credit for and we at The Mobile Home Dealer see just how well they hold up throughout storms each and every year.

-Most mobile homes throughout the Sarasota are have what are called hurricane tie downs attached to the home itself.
-When properly installed and maintained mobile home hurricane tie downs will keep your home safe and level throughout an upcoming storm.
+Most mobile homes throughout the Sarasota area have what are called hurricane tie-downs attached to the home itself.
+When properly installed and maintained mobile home hurricane tie-downs will keep your home safe and level throughout an upcoming storm.

-Mobile home tie downs are large metal rids that will help prevent the high winds from a hurricane from lifting or moving your mobile home off of its concrete pad.
+Mobile home tie-downs are large metal rids that will help prevent the high winds from a hurricane from lifting or moving your mobile home off of its concrete pad.
 The anchors (also knowns as straps) are driven deep into the ground and anchor your mobile home so that it stays safe and sound throughout the storm season.
-Pending on what type of soil condition your home sits on will determine what type of tie down is used but, generally speaking, an augar anchor is the most common material that is used.
-These tie downs are put on all four corners of your mobile home itself and many times they are added to the front, sides and rears of your carport as well.
+Pending on what type of soil condition your home sits on will determine what type of tie-down is used but, generally speaking, an auger anchor is the most common material that is used.
+These tie-downs are put on all four corners of your mobile home itself and many times they are added to the front, sides, and rear of your carport as well.

-Tie downs come in two forms and are easily to tell when looking at a mobile home which type of tie down your home has.
+Tie-downs come in two forms and are easy to tell when looking at a mobile home which type of tie-down your home has.

-When looking at purchasing a mobile home feel confident that the common belief that mobile homes will just “blow away” during a hurricane is simply not true.
-Mobile homes that have tie downs are safe and sound and will hold up well to most hurricanes that pass through the Sarasota area!
+When purchasing a mobile home feel confident that the common belief that mobile homes will just “blow away” during a hurricane is simply not true.
+Mobile homes with tie-downs are safe and sound and will hold up well to most hurricanes that pass through the Sarasota area!

 This is Mark Kaiser from The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.